The Back Pack tm

 Obviously, you can teach whatever you choose, but be sure to refer to your state’s home school guidelines when necessary.

-Literature is usually taught in grades 7-12.
+Traditional reading programs are most often designed for grades 1-6 and come in a variety of formats.
+Literature is usually taught in grades 6-12.
 We recommend that you invest in a literature library.
-Find a publisher you like and invest in a “set” (student book & teacher edition) for each grade (7-12).
-Having this complete set will give you many years of use and your student an overall understanding and appreciation of literature.
+Find a publisher you like and invest in a "set" (student book & teacher edition) for each grade (7-12).
+This will give you many years of use and your student an overall understanding and appreciation of literature.
 You can easily correlating your literature with your history.
-For example if you’re studying world history - also study world literature.
+For example if you're studying American history - also study American literature.

 English Grammar and Composition